LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

 A program may define a partial specialization of any template, provided any instantiation of the partial specialization satisfies the above requirements.

-A program may additionally not define partial or full specializations of any type in the C++ Standard Library in violation of these rules (though is not exclusively permitted to do so under these rules), except that the primary template rule does not apply.
+A program additionally may not define partial or full specializations of any type in the C++ Standard Library in violation of these rules (though is not exclusively permitted to do so under these rules), except that the primary template rule does not apply.

-The behaviour of a program that specializes a template defined by this specification in violation of these rules is undefined.
+The behaviour of a program that specializes a template defined by this specification or the C++ Standard in violation of these rules, is undefined.

+## Named Requirements

+This specification may reference a number of named requirements defined by the C++ Standard, as well as others defined by this specification.

+Each type in this library may satisfy any number of these requirements as listed.
+Any type in this library may satisfy any other requirements, that does not alter the API of the type.
+Whether or not a type satisfies these additional requirements is unspecified.

+_Note - This implies that, for example, the value of `std::is_standard_layout_t<T>`, where `T` is a type in this library that is not defined to be a_ Standard-layout type _is not part of the API, and any particular value cannot be relied upon by users of the API - End Note_

+Any type in this library which does not have an destructor which is explicitly defined as deleted satsifies the requirements of *Destructible*. _Note - The destructor of all types in this library is `noexcept(true)` - End Note_
+Any type in this library that defines a copy constructor, move constructor, copy assignment, or move assignment operator, except as deleted, satisfies *CopyConstructible*, *MoveConstructible*, *CopyAssignable*, and *MoveAssignable*, respectively. _Note - this implies that no type in this library defines a Copy Constructor or Copy Assignment operator that takes only `T&` - End Note_